-Street photography is one of the oldest genres of photography that captures random incidents and the daily life of people.
-Street photography is taken on city streets, parks, beaches and public transport.
+Street photography is one of the oldest genres of photography that captures random incidents and people’s daily lives.
+Street photography is taken on city streets, parks, beaches, and public transport.
 Instead of the people themselves, the images may display traces of their presence.
-This genre is close to reportage shooting, but is not limited to important events and socially significant topics.
+This genre is close to reportage shooting but is not limited to essential events and socially significant topics.
 At the forefront is the desire to capture the surrounding reality as it is.

 The History of Street Photography

-Street photography, like its related genres, owes much to the compact 35mm cameras that hit the market in the 1920s.
+Like its related genres, street photography owes much to the compact 35mm cameras that hit the market in the 1920s.
 They made it possible to take subtle shots that looked more vivid than staged ones.
 One of the most significant photographers of the period was Eugène Atget.
 He is considered the progenitor of street photography.

 Street photography emerged as an independent genre with well-developed theoretical foundations in the 1950s.
 An important role in this was played by the photos and publications of Henri Cartier-Bresson, one of the founders of the famous Magnum photo agency.
 His book, The Decisive Moment, has been a source of inspiration for generations of photographers.
 Also, the growing popularity of street photography was facilitated by large-scale international exhibitions, including those held at the Museum of Modern Art in New York.

-Nowadays, the genre has found a new breath thanks to the advent of first digital cameras, and then smartphones, which allow you to get discreetly captured images of good quality.
+Nowadays, the genre has found a new breath thanks to the advent of the first digital cameras and then smartphones, which allow you to get discreetly captured images of good quality.
 With their help, everyone can try themselves as a street photographer.

 You may also like to read: The Invention of Photography: The First Photographs after Photography Invention

 The philosophy of this genre is close to reportage and documentary photography: reality should be displayed as it is, without staging or editing.
 At the same time, the author does not plan to record a specific event: he is interested in random exciting shots.